-Our President continues to support domestic violence awareness through efforts of the White House, and various national organizations offer resources and tools to help local shelters and communities to promote awareness during Domestic Violence Month, such as the National Research Center on Domestic Violence, the NRCDV.
+Our Presidents have supported domestic violence awareness through efforts of the White House, and various national organizations offer resources and tools to help local shelters and communities to promote awareness during Domestic Violence Month, such as the National Research Center on Domestic Violence, the NRCDV.

 Do you have a great story or tip to contribute to the awareness of Domestic Violence Month?
 Share it!